Novel features of attractors and transseries in non-conformal Bjorken flows: Global flow structure

 When seeking for the global flow structure of the non-conformal fluid, especially the location of CPs in phase space, the asymptotic behavior of the temperature needs to be taken care of, which generally changes the dominance between the collision part and the non-collision part of the ODEs~\eqref{eq:dTdtau_fm} and~\eqref{eq:odediss} in the UV/IR limit.
-The asymptotics behaviours of the temperature the massive Bjorken flow gives five UV CPs and one IR CP which read as
+For the massive Bjorken flow the asymptotic behaviours of the temperature gives us five UV CPs and one IR CP which read as~\footnote{The UV CPs found in the effective second order Chapman-Enskog expansion, Eq.~\eqref{eq:CPs} do not necessarily coincide with the ones obtained from the underlying microscopic Boltzmann equation.
+As a matter of fact, the stability analysis of different kinetic theory models in terms of moments~\cite{Behtash:2019txb,Behtash:2019qtk,Behtash:2020vqk,Blaizot:2020gql,Blaizot:2017lht,Blaizot:2019scw,Jaiswal:2022udf} has shown that for a given truncation scheme the UV phase space structure changes despite having a better control over the dynamics at early times by adding further dissipative corrections.
+In this sense, the UV CPs associated to the second order CE expansion, Eq.~\eqref{eq:CPs} do not necessarily encode the phase structure inherent to the exact Boltzmann equation.
+It is nonetheless important to analyze the emergence of these UV CPs in order to have a better systematic understanding of the limitations of optimized hydrodynamic schemes.}